joehand/smilingjoe/_posts/2011-06-30-freecookies.markdown

 Unfortunately, apart from immediate impact there is no way to observe, let alone measure, how my experiment impacted the remainder of people's days.
 My hope is that I at least helped people to enjoy the rest of their commute.

 Finally, the number of people who looked like they really wanted a cookie but had the self-control to not get one was impressive.
 Some of these were more fitness/diet reasons.
 But others simply did not trust me.
-I was disappointed by the unhappy and untrusting glances I got.
+I was disappointed by the unhappy and distrusting glances I got.
 I understand the reasons people did not want a cookie from a stranger.
 However, there is no reason to be sour about it.

 ####Quick Take Away Thoughts
 #####General Notes